 The Modern Toothbrush

 Then William Addis came to save the day.
 As an inmate in prison, Addis used bones left over from his dinner and bristles that a generous guard provided him to create a toothbrush.
-Upon his release, he refined his invention to use cow tail hair drilled and tied to a cow bone.
+Upon his release, he refined his invention to use cow tail hair tied to a cow bone.
 He then began mass producing his toothbrush and selling it all over the world.